Kraisie/RoleWatcher/README.md

 ### Adding event listeners

 Event listeners do not need a name and thus no special value.
 Just annotate the listener class as a service and make sure it extends the `ListenerAdapter`.
-Override at least one of the `ListenerAdapter` methods so your event listener actually does something.
+Override at least one of the `ListenerAdapter` methods, so your event listener actually does something.

 ```java